 In small groups, you will be expected to prepare a creative and interactive group presentation on one of the week's topics.
 The presentation should last at least 30 minutes, and everyone must participate in some capacity during the presentation.
 The week before your presentation, I will meet with the group after class to briefly talk through the lecture and readings.
 I invite you to be very creative with these presentations, from playing games and creating fun activities to presenting interesting examples/case studies and leading debates and discussions.
+The goal of all these presentations should be discussion and interaction in the classroom.

-The groups will be created during the third or fourth week of class.
-These presentations will receive a group grade and they will be graded based on 1) preparation and presentation, 2) creativity and interaction, and 3) content and meaningful insight.
+The groups will be created during the third week of class.
+These presentations will receive a group grade and they will be graded based on 1) preparation, 2) discussion and interaction, and 3) meaningful insights/content.